tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

   address: >
     <p>555 your office number</p>
     <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Los Angeles, CA 90007</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.